HCIHKUST/EngageDynamics/README.md

 * humanSensing/sharedvar.cpp contains all the constant defintions.
 * humanSensing/NaoAction3 is in charge of controlling nao robot to exercise state-sensitive behaviors.

+## How to use?

 ## Codebook & Annotations
-The codebook (/codebook/Codebook-Meeting.xlsx) contains all the codes we have used as reference to annotate the video corpus.
-More details on this codebook can be found in the [project paper](https://hcihkust.github.io/EngageDynamics/Sensing%20and%20Handling%20Engagement%20Dynamics%20in%20Human-Robot%20Interaction%20Involving%20Peripheral%20Computing%20Devices.pdf).

-Some example annotations of our video corpus are listed in the /codebook/Codebook-MultipartyMeeting-MHCI-plot.xlsx.
+To design our handling strategies, we collect and compile a behavior codebook based on our observations of Human-Human Interaction video recordings with similar settings.
+The codebook can be found in /codebook/Codebook-Meeting.xlsx.
+Some example annotations are listed in the /codebook/Codebook-MultipartyMeeting-MHCI-plot.xlsx.
 Different sheets in this file correspond to different meeting video.

 ## Citations
-Please cite this project if you use any codes here:
+Please cite our paper if you use the code/codebook:

 ~~~~
 @INPROCEEDINGS{Sun2017,